MicrosoftDocs/well-architected/well-architected/cost-optimization/consolidation.md

 **Communicate and coordinate.** Ensure you inform all stakeholders about upcoming changes and any necessary actions they need to take.
 Coordinate with different teams to avoid conflicts and ensure a smooth implementation.

-:::image type="icon" source="../_images/risk.svg"::: **Risk:** Consider the effects of resource density, such as noisy neighbors, scale unit effects, and reduced redundancy.
+:::image type="icon" source="../_images/risk.svg"::: **Risk**: Consider the effects of resource density, such as noisy neighbors, scale unit effects, and reduced redundancy.
 Resource consolidation is often too risky for mission and business critical workload flows.

-:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoffs:**
+:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoffs**:

 - Resource consolidation result in less isolation and could create a noisy neighbor scenario in workload.
 Look for other ways of logical isolation and increased capacity for the hosting environment.
 For example, firewall capacity needs to be increased if it starts supporting multiple workloads.
 - Consolidation eliminates segmentation and can increase security risk, making it easier for attackers to move horizontally.
 It also makes some compliance standards harder to reach.
 Always prioritize compliance over consolidation.